How to Treat Pectus Excavatum with Swimming

 It Will Make Your Kid Comofrtable In it's Own Skin

-When people with indented chests are younger, they have much less fear to take their shirts off in front of other people.
+When people with indented chests are younger, they have a lot less fear to take their shirts off in front of other people.

 Swimming will make your kid take his shirt off.
 It wouldn't be such a big deal.